wp-plugins/content-expire-scheduler/readme.txt

 * First Release

 == Upgrade Notice ==

+= 1.2 =
+* Added Keep display the expired content on post and pages.

 = 1.1 =
 * Show Expiry Date in WP Table Column list on Posts, Pages and Custom Post Type.